brophyj/Asx_AS/README.md

-This is the code and manuscript for "Transcatheter aortic valve replacement for asymptomatic aortic stenosis - A systemic review and Bayesian meta-analysis"
+This is the code and manuscript for "Transcatheter aortic valve replacement for asymptomatic aortic stenosis - A systemic review and Bayesian meta-analysis".
+To execute run manuscript_typst_revised.qmd